terra-money/docs/docs/learn/bridges.md

 # Bridge guide

 Not sure which bridge to use?
-Select your source and destination below:
+Select a source or destination below:

 ::::{grid} 2
 :gutter: 3

-:::{grid-item-card}
+:::{grid-item-card} Source chain:
 :class-card: sd-text-center sd-shadow-md sd-rounded-3

-Source Chain:

 <select id="sourceChain">